Theory of forms: Theory

+For example, consider a triangle drawn upon a blackboard: such a triangle, as drawn by a human hand, is necessarily imperfect—as will be all earthly triangles—so whence the recognition thereof as approximations of mathematically ideal triangles (which we have never seen)?
+For Plato, it is the intelligibility of the "Form of Triangle" that allows us to know the drawing on the chalkboard as a triangle.
+Similarly, the Form of the circle enables us to draw, define, speak, and write about particular circles—and to recognize and understand the ways in which they fall short of the ideal—though a perfect circle cannot be encountered or perceived by the senses.

+For the Platonist, then, the idea of the perfect circle is discovered, not invented—the Form itself exists eternally, regardless of whether it is instantiated or cognized.
+It follows that the same would go for the Form of Beauty, and indeed for all Forms.

 Intelligible realm and separation of the Forms

-Plato often invokes, particularly in his dialogues Phaedo, Republic and Phaedrus, poetic language to illustrate the mode in which the Forms are said to exist.
-Near the end of the Phaedo, for example, Plato describes the world of Forms as a pristine region of the physical universe located above the surface of the Earth (Phd.
-109a–111c).
-In the Phaedrus the Forms are in a "place beyond heaven" (hyperouranios topos) (Phdr.
-247c ff); and in the Republic the sensible world is contrasted with the intelligible realm (noēton topon) in the famous Allegory of the Cave.
+Plato often invokes poetic language—particularly in the Phaedo, Republic, and Phaedrus—to illustrate the mode in which the Forms are said to exist.
+Near the end of the Phaedo, for example, Plato describes the world of Forms as a pristine region of the physical universe located above the surface of the Earth.
+In the Phaedrus, the Forms are in a "place beyond heaven" (hyperouranios topos); and in the Republic, the sensible world is contrasted with the intelligible realm (noēton topon) in the famous Allegory of the Cave.

 It would be a mistake to take Plato's imagery as positing the intelligible world as a literal physical space apart from this one.
-Plato emphasizes that the Forms are not beings that extend in space (or time), but subsist apart from any physical space whatsoever.
-Thus we read in the Symposium of the Form of Beauty: "It is not anywhere in another thing, as in an animal, or in earth, or in heaven, or in anything else, but itself by itself with itself," (211b).
-And in the Timaeus Plato writes: "Since these things are so, we must agree that which keeps its own form unchangingly, which has not been brought into being and is not destroyed, which neither receives into itself anything else from anywhere else, nor itself enters into anything anywhere, is one thing," (52a, emphasis added).
+Plato emphasizes that the Forms are not beings that extend in space (or time), but rather subsist apart from any physical space whatsoever.
+Thus we read in the Symposium of the Form of Beauty: "It is not anywhere in another thing, as in an animal, or in earth, or in heaven, or in anything else, but itself by itself with itself" (211b).
+And in the Timaeus, Plato writes: "Since these things are so, we must agree that which keeps its own form unchangingly, which has not been brought into being and is not destroyed, which neither receives into itself anything else from anywhere else, nor itself enters into anything anywhere, is one thing."
+(52a; emphasis added.)